-3.1 Making the Data Available
+3.1.1 Generating Data

 The most obvious enabler for digitalisation is smart meters.
-In an audience survey at the 2018 CEER consumer conference, 60% felt smart meters were the key technology for digitalisation (Figure 2.1).
-Smart meter roll-outs are happening across Europe, supported by the 3rd Energy Package and the Clean Energy package, albeit at differing rates.
+In an audience survey at the 2018 CEER Consumer Conference, 60% felt smart meters were the key technology for digitalisation (Figure 2.1).
+Smart meter roll-outs are happening across Europe, supported by the 3rd Energy Package and the Clean Energy package (CEP), albeit at differing rates and with varying degrees of functionality and interoperability.
 The European Commission predicts that close to 200 million smart meters for electricity will be rolled out in the EU by 2020.
+At the same time European energy regulators note that, especially for deep digitalisation and in the longer run, other sources of data will become increasingly relevant; such network data and data from EVs and home appliances.
+The concept of the Internet of Things (IoT) is relevant in this context and rules on ePrivacy will play a role.